-Here in this article, we have provided the frequent asked Operating System Interview questions please go through these so you do not go offhanded for the interview.
+In this article, we have provided the frequently asked operating system interview questions.
+Please go through these, so you do not go offhanded for the interview.

-Answer: It is a program which provides an interface between the software and hardware of a computer.
-An Operating system provides an environment to the user so he can execute the software using the hardware.
+Answer: It is a program that provides an interface between the software and hardware of a computer.
+In other words, an OS offers an environment for the user to execute software using hardware.

 - Memory management